Curtis Bush: Acting

 Bush appeared with Bill "Superfoot" Wallace in five commercials for the Treco Powerstretch and SABBA in 1985.
 His first film role was as a deranged poacher in the 1988 Canadian film Dragon Hunt, filmed in Toronto, Ontario, Canada.
 Bush's character was killed by star Michael McNamara in a fight scene.
 Bush also had a small role as a member of the Foot gang in the films Teenage Mutant Ninja Turtles and Teenage Mutant Ninja Turtles II: The Secret of the Ooze in 1990 and 1991, respectively.
 In 1992, he starred in a locally produced UPN television series 464 Roadhouse, which was based on the film Roadhouse starring Patrick Swayze.
 Bush played Dillon and Swayze played Dalton.
 The series lasted four episodes before being cancelled.
 Bush also released a 60-minute training video, A Beginner's Guide To Professional Kickboxing, in 1992.
 Ringside Products and Asian World of Martial Arts distributed it.
 He played a terrorist in the film Major Payne, starring Damon Wayons, in 1995.
 He starred in the independent horror film Psycho Kickboxer, which premiered in 1997.
 In 2000, Bush was chosen to do the motion-capture and face scanning for the character "Cobra" in the Xbox video game Bruce Lee: Quest of the Dragon released in 2002.
 Bush continues to act and played an army sergeant in the ABC series LOST in 2006 and a naval officer in the 2012 film Battleship.
 In 2013, Bush auditioned and won a speaking role as Security Guard #3 in Season 3 of Hawaii Five O. Episode 3.23 "He welo 'oihana'.
+Bush then went on to appear in the new Magnum PI playing a police officer/detective for 5 years.